-A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced before.
+A hot, sore finger and maybe even a throbbing feeling – these are symptoms that many have experienced.

 Could the nail fold be inflamed?
-An inflamed nail fold can not only be uncomfortable, but can also affect our daily activities.
+Inflammation of the nail fold can not only be uncomfortable but also interfere with our daily activities.

 In order to treat inflammation of the nail fold quickly and effectively, it is crucial to know the causes and triggers exactly and to take the right steps.

-In this article, we would like to give you the best tips for treating paronychia.
+In this article, we would like to give you the best tips for treating nail wall inflammation.

 Different forms of nail inflammation

-Nail infections can affect different areas of the nail and cause different symptoms and treatment approaches .
+Nail infections can affect different areas of the nail and result in different symptoms and treatment approaches .

 In this section, we will look at the specific areas of the nail that can be affected by inflammation and explain how this inflammation manifests itself.